Kinkelin/WordleCompetition/README.md

 - The goal is to collect as few points as possible.
 A round will gives points equal the number of guesses or 10 points if the word was not found within the 6 guesses.
 - The winner of a competition is the competitor with the least amount of points over all the rounds.

+# Hard Mode Rules
+- Standard rules apply
+- Guesses must follow already information.
+Revealed letters have to be part of the guess, if possible at the right position.

 # Run the competition
 Run competition.py.
 By default 2 divisions are run with 1000 random words each:

 Normal: All AIs in ai_implementations will compete.

 Hard Mode: All AIs in ai_implementations_hard_mode will compete with the Wordle Hard Mode rules.

 You can pass true for the print_details argument in the Competition.fight calls in the main method if you want to see guesses and scoring.